Media Center 6/6/2024 4:00:00 PM Greg Johnson

 The panel approved a rule change making pucks played at shoulder height legal and not whistled for a high-stick violation.
 Previously, any puck played with a stick above 4 feet was considered a high-sticking violation.

-This change simplifies the rule to shoulder height as a way of taking away the need for on-ice officials to judge whether the puck is 4 feet off the ice.
+This change simplifies the rule to shoulder height, eliminating the need for on-ice officials to judge whether the puck is 4 feet off the ice.
 This standard will also be used when goals are scored.

 Shootouts

-To standardize competition, panel members approved mandating the use of a shootout after the five-minute 3-on-3 overtime period.
+To standardize competition, panel members approved mandating a shootout after the 5-minute 3-on-3 overtime period.
 NCAA championships selection committees have indicated that a shootout will not be part of any selection criteria.

 Other rules changes

-- When using video replay, officials will have the ability to review a major penalty and downgrade it to a minor penalty or no penalty.
-Officials can add to a major penalty during the review (game misconduct or disqualification).
+- When using video replay, officials can review a major penalty and downgrade it to a minor penalty or no penalty.
+Officials can add a major penalty during the review (game misconduct or disqualification).

 - As part of the supplementary discipline process, a conference can appeal a disqualification penalty to the secretary-rules editor and national coordinator of officials.
 No other penalties can be appealed or reduced.